guilhermebkel/gbkel-notes/books/site-reliability-engineering.md

 #### Testing

 A continuous test system runs unit tests against the code in the mainline each time a change is submitted, allowing us to detect build and test failures quickly.
-Release engineering recommends that the continous build test targets correspond to the same test targets that gate the project release.
-We also recommend creating releases at the revision number (version) of the last continous test build that successfully completed all tests.
+Release engineering recommends that the continuous build test targets correspond to the same test targets that gate the project release.
+We also recommend creating releases at the revision number (version) of the last continuous test build that successfully completed all tests.
 These measures decrease the change that subsequent changes made to the mainline will cause failures during the build performed at release time.

 During the release process, we re-run the unit tests using the release branch and create an audit trail showing that all the tests passed.
-This step is important because if a release incolves cherry picks, the release branch may contain a version of the code that doesn't exist anywhere on the mainline.
+This step is important because if a release involves cherry picks, the release branch may contain a version of the code that doesn't exist anywhere on the mainline.
 We want to guarantee that the tests pass in the context of what's actually being released.

 To complement the continuous test system, we use an independent testing environment that runs system-level tests on packaged build artifacts.
 These tests can be launched manually or from Rapid.